 A pet gallery wall turns your love for your dog or cat into a curated design statement.
 In 2026, custom pet wall art has become one of the fastest-growing home decor trends, driven by pet parents who want their companions celebrated as intentional design elements rather than afterthoughts.
-This guide covers everything you need to build a pet gallery wall: layout ideas (grid, salon, staircase, shelf), how to coordinate portrait styles and color palettes, sizing and spacing guidelines, printing options for canvas, poster, framed, and metal prints, and how PawFav makes it affordable to create multiple coordinated pieces.
-A 4-piece gallery wall starts at roughly $50 to $150 using PawFav plus Walgreens or Amazon printing.
+This guide covers everything: layout ideas (grid, salon, staircase, shelf), how to coordinate portrait styles and color palettes, sizing and spacing guidelines, printing options for canvas, poster, framed, and metal prints, and how PawFav makes it affordable to create multiple coordinated pieces.
+A 4-piece gallery wall starts at roughly $40 to $150 using PawFav plus Walgreens or Amazon printing.

 One portrait on the wall is a nice touch.
 Two portraits start a conversation.
 Three or more?
 That's a gallery wall.
 And in 2026, the pet gallery wall has become one of the most popular ways pet parents are integrating their love for their animals into intentional home design.